 The primary focus of this sector is enterprise architecture and application lifecycle management, i.e. to ensure the delivery of ICT projects within an agreed time and budget, with agreed scope and quality.
-While the relevant operational unit in the Agency is responsible for the functional specifications, follow-up, testing and acceptance of systems (i.e. the business logic), A.3.2 is responsible for all ICT tender and project management activities and verification & validation of non-functional requirements (performance, reliability, scalability etc.).
+While the relevant operational unit in the Agency is responsible for the functional specifications, follow-up, testing and acceptance of systems (i.e. the business logic), A.3.2 is responsible for ICT project management, deployment activities and verification & validation of non-functional requirements (performance, reliability, scalability etc.).
 A.3.2 is also responsible for an ICT security audit of the project.

-In addition, A.3.2 is tasked with all middleware (WebLogic, tomcat) and database (Oracle RAC & Exadata administration and installation, configuration, integration and deployment of application components (mainly in JAVA EE technology) within the pre-production and production environments of EMSA's ICT Infrastructure (including the Business Continuity Facility (BCF)).
-This also includes the appropriate configurations and customisations of EMSA's ICT service platforms (single sign-on, LifeRay Portals, Enterprise Service Bus, nautical maps, etc.).
-Finally, A.3.2 also manages and operates the ICT service platforms in all environments including the BCF.
+A.3.2 is also tasked with all middleware (WebLogic, tomcat) and database (Oracle RAC & Exadata administration and installation, configuration, integration and deployment of application components (mainly in JAVA EE technology) within the pre-production and production environments of EMSA's ICT Infrastructure (including the Business Continuity Facility (BCF)).
+This also includes the appropriate configurations and customisations of EMSA's ICT service platforms (database platforms, Access Management (single sign-on), Identity Management, Portals, Enterprise Service Bus, nautical maps, etc.).
+Finally, A.3.2 also manages and operates all ICT service platforms in all environments including the BCF.

-Responsible for the activities as set out in Regulation (EC) 1406/2002 in the fields of classification societies, the training of seafarers, maritime security and visits to Member States and related horizontal analysis to monitor and provide support in the implementation of EU maritime legislation
+Unit B.1 is responsible for the activities in the fields of Standards for seafarers, maritime security, visits to Member States and related horizontal analysis to monitor and provide support in the implementation of EU maritime legislation

-B.1.1 is responsible for the visits to Member States, on their functioning and organisation of the systems in place for the operational implementation of EU maritime Regulations and Directives, in cooperation with the EMSA Unit having specific responsibility for that legislation.
+B.1.1 is responsible for the visits to Member States, on their functioning and organisation of the systems in place for the operational implementation of EU maritime Regulations and Directives, in close cooperation with the EMSA business units having specific responsibility for the relevant legislative instruments.

 B.2.1 SHIP SAFETY AND MARINE EQUIPMENT